develprr/metamatic-blog/_posts/2021-02-07-create-your-ai-with-onion-random.markdown

 ### Building A Soccer Team

-A Coach wants to build up a "dream-team" by starting from zero and expanding his team player by player, after adding each player stopping to think who would be the best addition for the currently existing selection of players.
+A coach wants to build up a "dream-team" by starting from zero and expanding his team player by player, after adding each player stopping to think who would be the best addition for the currently existing selection of players.
 Mathematically, adding those who have the best scores